All children included in public health insurance from 2024. How do I transfer my kids?

 6] How much will it cost?
 How often will I have to pay?

 As for the frequency of payments, parents will pay monthly and for each child separately.
-It is expected that these payments will be done by bank transfers.
+It is expected that these payments will be made by bank transfers.

 And now, to the questions concerning health insurance and residence permit renewal:

-Also since the registration of your kid in the public health insurance system is mandatory after the expiry date of their current commercial health insurance, to renew the residence permit now, the Ministry of Interior does not demand proof of health insurance for any time in the year 2024/25.
+Also since the registration of your kid in the public health insurance system is mandatory after the expiry date of their current commercial health insurance, to renew the residence permit now, the Ministry of Interior does not demand proof of public health insurance for any time in the year 2024/25 after the given commercial health insurance expires (Please, this is information from the year 2023, we will update it soon).
 You can just let the commercial insurance expire in the year 2024/25, then re-register your kid into the public system and start paying.
+At the MoI, they will only want to see the proof of commercial insurance (if it is still running), no the public one.

-It’s not yet clear if you’ll have to deliver any proof of providing public health insurance to MoI subsequently in the year 2024/25, but in any case, it has no impact on the renewal of your child’s residence permit.
-In the year 2023, the residence permit will be renewed for the period, for which your kid is eligible, based on other criteria (up to two years).
+Note: It’s not yet clear if you’ll have to deliver any proof of providing public health insurance to MoI subsequently in the year 2024/25 in the end, but in any case, it has no impact on the renewal of your child’s residence permit.
+The residence permit will be renewed for the period, for which your kid is eligible, based on other criteria (up to two years).
+We are monitoring this situation and should be able to provide more information soon.

 One last recommendation from us: